zeroyonichihachi/pytest-spec/README.rst

 * Group tests by classes and files
 * Failed, passed and skipped are marked and colored.
 * Remove test\_ and underscores for every test.
+* If the docstring is written for a test function, use it instead of converted test name (`--spec-docstr`).

 Output example
 ==============